tandeshao/tp/docs/UserGuide.md

 * Deletes one or more tags of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * If any of the tag to be deleted does not exist, the command will be rejected.
+* If `deletetag` is successful, the success display message will be based on the user's input.
+That is, if `deletetag 1 t/FRIENDS` is executed successfully and the tag "friends" (different capitalization) is deleted, "Deleted tag: [FRIENDS]" will be displayed.

 Examples:
-* `deletetag 1 t/friends` deletes the tag "friends" of the 1st person if the tag exists.
+* `deletetag 1 t/friends` deletes the tag "friends" of the 1st person in the displayed list if the tag exists.
-* `deletetag 2 t/colleagues t/friends` deletes the tag "colleagues" and "friends" of the 2nd person if both tags exist.
+* `deletetag 2 t/colleagues t/friends` deletes the tag "colleagues" and "friends" of the 2nd person in the displayed list if both tags exist.

 [Back to Table of Contents](#table-of-contents-br)